CJReinforce/JOWA/README.md

 python src/datasets/download.py
 ```

-This will enable multi-process to download the original DQN-Replay dataset containing 20 games (approximately 1TB for 20 games and 3.1TB for all 60 games).
+This will enable multi-process to download the original DQN-Replay dataset (~1TB for the default 20 games and 3.1TB for all 60 games).

 2. Process and downsample data